 The most important thing you can do before utilizing your Amex Membership Rewards points is to do your research.
 Look for deals and offers online that will yield the best bang for your buck.
 Here we’ve listed really great options for you to take into consideration.

 Of course, this is not a comprehensive compilation, as rewards programs are constantly changing and adding bonuses so their members can compete in a global market.
 Still, you might see some appealing offers here that you can capitalize on and get the best value for your points.
-Note that these offers were available at time of writing and may since be slightly different.
+Note that these offers were available at the time of writing and may since be slightly different.

-1. Spend 3 nights at a category 1 hotel with Hilton Honors.
+1. Spend 3 nights at a Category 1 hotel with Hilton Honors.